-I make fine art pots for gardens and outdoor spaces.
+We make fine art pots for gardens and outdoor spaces.
 All the pots are made of terra cotta clay from a Texas clay supplier and fired in electric kilns manufactured in Texas.
 The pots are made by hand on a potter's wheel.
 They are then carved, glazed and fired.
 Terra cotta pots are traditionally porous.
 In flower pot terms this porosity has several favorable characteristics.
 When watering the pots they will absorb water which will let you go farther between waterings and it also keeps roots cooler in hotter weather.
-Porosity also allows the pots and consequently the plants to breathe better which promotes healthier plants.
-I fire a little hotter than the traditional terra cotta pots available at box stores and hardware stores.
-I fire the pots to cone 03 (1960 degrees Fahrenheit) which tightens up the clay body just a bit and makes them a little tougher and more resistant to the elements while still retaining the porosity of good flower pots.
+Porosity also allows the pots, and consequently the plants, to breathe better which promotes healthier plants.
+We fire a little hotter than the traditional terra cotta pots available at big box stores.
+We fire the pots to cone 03 (19 degrees Fahrenheit) which tightens up the clay body just a bit and makes them a little tougher and more resistant to the elements while still retaining the porosity of a good flower pot.

 WHO MAKES THE POTS?

-I make the pots.
+We make the pots.
 All the pots are made 100% by hand on the potter's wheel in our studio.
-I even make the wires the pots are hung from.
+We even make the wires the pots are hung from.

 TIPS ON PLANTING.

-TIP 1: Put a small rock in the bottom of the pot and plant as usual.
+- TIP 1: Put a small rock in the bottom of the pot and plant as usual.
 The rocks only job is to keep the soil in the pot.
 The shape of the rock doesn't really matter as long as it is large enough to cover the hole and not fall through the hole.
 Even a round rock will keep soil in and still allow water to drain properly.
-And...protect that drain spout.